Saurav-Ganguly/Archimate/readme.md

 * **Project Planning:**
     * Outline project phases and tasks.
     * Track progress against the plan.
+    * Do project planning in Kanban style (To Do, In Progress, Done) with a calendar view.
 * **Client Management:**
     * Store and manage client contact details and history.
     * Link clients to specific projects.